 Back in 2015 I put together a program called Busting Garden Myths as part of the statewide Four Seasons Gardening webinar series.
 I really enjoyed filtering through all the interesting garden myths that were out there and it still intrigues me and I still continue to do so.
 There are a lot of them out there and with the ease of access to social media, such as Facebook and Pinterest, there is a lot of misinformation out there that is easily and readily shared.

-After an exceptionally mild winter, I noted my first robin sighting about three weeks ago.
-During that initial observation, scores of robins had arrived in my yard.
-Spring is a time of year when the migratory American robin can be found scouring the earth in search of protein.
-Sipping on my coffee, wave after wave of robins hopped through the yard, stopping to cock their head, as if listening for worms in the soil below.
-Scratching and digging through my leaf mulch, these red-breasted thrushes, found quite a feast.
+After an exceptionally mild winter, I noted my first robin sighting about three weeks ago, a sure sign of spring.
+Sipping on my coffee, I watched as wave after wave of robins hopped through the yard, stopping to cock their head, as if listening for worms in the soil below.
+Scratching and digging through my leaf mulch, these red-breasted thrushes, found a protein-rich feast.

 One of the suggestions we usually tell gardeners is to have a soil test done especially on new garden sites.
 It's better to see where your pH and soil fertility levels stand prior to applying anything and leads to determining better soil management practices.
 Before applying fertilizers what are the existing levels of phosphorous and potassium and are they at optimal levels or are they on the excessive side or maybe too low?
 Is your pH at a level that is suitable for the plants you want to grow or better yet know what your soil pH is and then select plants that do well in that pH.